kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 #### Integration with In-Place Pod Vertical Scaling

-In Alpha 1, prior to introducing Kubelet cgroup enforcement, API validation was added in `pkg/apis/core/validation/validation.go` to block In-Place Pod Resizing (IPPR) for pods utilizing DRA node allocatable resources.
-Now that Kubelet cgroup enforcement is introduced, this validation restriction can be safely removed.
+In Alpha 1, prior to Kubelet cgroup enforcement, API validation blocked In-Place Pod Resizing (IPPR) for pods using DRA node allocatable resources; Alpha2 (v1.37) removed that restriction.
 At the API layer, resizing operations target standard Spec requests and limits in `pod.spec`, while DRA `ResourceClaim` allocations remain immutable.

 In the control plane, when the scheduler computes a resizing pod's footprint, because `PodRequests()` aggregates